justinkambic/opentelemetry-demo/.github/README.md

 The OpenTelemetry Root Cause Analysis (RCA) workshop is designed to identify the underlying causes of incidents or issues within a system instrumented with OpenTelemetry.
 The goal is to understand why the issue occurred, prevent recurrence, and improve overall system reliability.
 The workshop was set up to simulate a real-world environment by deploying the OpenTelemetry Demo with the following custom modifications:

-- **Ingress controller:** TODO -> add reasoning behind exposing the web server.
+- **Ingress controller:** Many of our users have logs from nginx ingress controllers.
+We are, initially, focusing around this as a requirement since it is a rich source of logs data.
-- **Uninstrumented services**: TODO -> explain how/why/which services are not instrumented.
+- **Uninstrumented services**: We will initially disable traces from the Ad Service and Product Catalog Service to better simulate real world situations in which tracing is not always available.

 ### Prerequisites:
 - Create a Kubernetes cluster.
 There are no specific requirements, so you can create a local one, or use a managed Kubernetes cluster, such as [GKE](https://cloud.google.com/kubernetes-engine), [EKS](https://aws.amazon.com/eks/), or [AKS](https://azure.microsoft.com/en-us/products/kubernetes-service).